rabbitstack/fibratus/rules/README.md

   </a>
 </p>

-This directory contains a catalog of detection rules modeled around the prominent [MITRE ATT&CK](https://attack.mitre.org/) framework.
+This directory contains a catalog of detection rules mapped to [MITRE ATT&CK](https://attack.mitre.org/) framework.
 The goal is to provide a direct mapping of tactics, techniques, and sub-techniques for each rule.
 The following sections introduce the general structure, design guidelines, and best practices to keep in mind when creating new rules.

 ## Structure